jerrymarino/xcbuildkit/README.md

 tools/bazelwrapper build :BazelBuildServiceInstaller
 sudo installer -pkg bazel-bin/BazelBuildServiceInstaller.pkg -target /
 ```
-_The installer requires sudo to setup the environment variable override.
+_The installer requires sudo to setup an environment variable override.
 For
 testing only use `make open_xcode`_